H24-D/Personal-Book-Tracker/README.md

 # Personal Book Tracker

-A full-stack web application to help users track the books they've read, are currently reading, or plan to read.
+A full-stack web application to help the users to track the books they've read and currently reading, or plan to read.

 ## Features